roman-milk/roman-milk.github.io/a-night-of-unconditional-submission.md

  Then after all these years, there she was checking in the same hotel I was already staying at.
 I realized this was a chance to rekindle a romance and maybe find out if all my assumptions were correct.

  I decided clearly this was fate and my chance to finish something I never completely started.
 I tapped her shoulder, "Hi, Jasmine, long time, no see."
-Report_Story #2